-&lt;sup>13 There are well-documented examples of long-term exposures of acoustically sensitive species where no biologically significant chronic or cumulative impacts have occurred.
-For example, oil and gas seismic exploration activities have been regularly conducted in the Beaufort and Chukchi Seas of the Arctic Ocean for decades, with regular monitoring and reporting to NMFS under the auspices of MMPA incidental take authorizations issued since the early 1990s.
-During this lengthy period of acoustic exposures, and despite annual lethal takes by Alaska Natives engaged in subsistence activities, bowhead whales have consistently increased in abundance to the point that they are believed to have reached carrying capacity.
-See, e.g., 84 Fed.
+17 See, e.g., 84 Fed.
 Reg.
-25,830, 25,837 (May 1, 2012) ("There is no specific evidence that exposure to pulses of air-gun sound can cause PTS [physical injury] in any marine mammal, even with large arrays of air-guns."); id. at 25,838 ("To date, there is no evidence that serious injury, death, or stranding by marine mammals can occur from exposure to air-gun pulses, even in the case of large air-gun arrays."); id. at 25,839 ("Thus, the proposed activity is not expected to have any habitat-related effects on prey species that could cause significant or long-term consequences for individual marine mammals or their populations."); 75 Fed.
+25,829, 25,834 (May 1, 2012) ("Bowhead whales have continued to travel to the eastern Beaufort Sea each summer despite seismic exploration in their summer and autumn range for many years (Richardson et al. 1987), and their numbers have increased notably (Allen and Angliss 2010).
+Bowheads also have been observed over periods of days or weeks in areas ensonified repeatedly by seismic pulses (Richardson et al. 1987; Harris et al. 2007)."); id. at 25,837 ("There is no specific evidence that exposure to pulses of air-gun sound can cause PTS [physical injury] in any marine mammal, even with large arrays of airguns."); id. at 25.838 ("To date, there is no evidence that serious injury, death, or stranding by marine mammals can occur from exposure to air-gun pulses, even in the case of large air-gun arrays."); id. at 25,839 ("Thus, the proposed activity is not expected to have any habitat-related effects on prey species that could cause significant or long-term consequences for individual marine mammals or their populations."); 75 Fed.
 Reg.
 49,760, 49,795 (Aug.
 13, 2010) ("To date, there is no evidence that serious injury, death or stranding by marine mammals can occur from exposure to air-gun pulses, even in the case of large air-gun arrays."); see also Reichmuth, C., Ghoul, A., Sills, J., Rouse, A. and B. Southall.
 2016.
 Low-frequency temporary threshold shift not observed in spotted or ringed seals exposed to single air gun impulses, J. Acoust.
 Soc.
-Am., 140: 2646-2658 ("There was no evidence that these single seismic exposures altered hearing - including in the highest exposure condition, which matched previous predictions of temporary threshold shift (TTS) onset ....
-The absence of observed TTS confirms that regulatory guidelines (based on M-weighting) for single impulse noise exposures are conservative for seals.").
+Am., 140: 2646-2658 ("There was no evidence that these single seismic exposures altered hearing - including in the highest exposure condition, which matched previous predictions of temporary threshold shift (TTS) onset The absence of observed TTS confirms that regulatory guidelines (based on M-weighting) for single impulse noise exposures are conservative for seals.").